 With a more accurate method of measuring methane bubbling from two Siberian thaw lakes, the researchers revealed the world's northern tundra as a much larger source of methane release.
-New calculations show the levels of methane emissions from northern wetlands 10 to 63 percent higher than the previous estimates.

 Researchers have studied a unique Siberian permafrost called yedoma which is a frozen tundric dust, deposited during the last glacial age.
 It is rich in biomass such as plant roots and animal bones, with a carbon content 10 to 30 times higher than average deep soils.